 If you are a blind or partially sighted person looking for work, or hoping to retain your job, it can be helpful to talk to someone who has been through the challenges you face.

-The British Computer Association of the Blind (BCAB) is a lively community of blind and partially sighted computer users.
+The Technology Association of Visually Impaired people (TAVIP) promotes, supports and encourages the use of technology amongst blind and partially sighted people.
+TAVIP is the successor organisation to the British Computer Association of the Blind (BCAB).
+TAVIP is a lively community of blind and partially sighted computer users.
 They offer training, discussion, networking and help to all its members.
-Established in 1969, it is the oldest computer association for blind and partially sighted people in the world.
 Membership includes people of all skill levels, interests and abilities.
 While not employment specific, blind and partially sighted job seekers or those wishing to retain employment may find relevant peer advice here on access technology.
-Visit the BCAB website.
+Visit the TAVIP website.

 ADP is a membership organisation that provides advice, information and peer support to disabled people interested in working in professional fields.
 ADP also provides a quarterly newsletter and a series of employment guides for disabled people.
 Visit the Association of Disabled Professionals website.